DESI-UR/VAST/VoidFinder/README.md

 ## Operating System

-Currently the Multi-Processed version of VoidFinder is Linux-only.
-VoidFinder relies on the tmpfs filesystem (RAMdisk) on /dev/shm for shared memory which isn't available on OSX or Windows.
+Currently the Multi-Processed version of VoidFinder is Unix-only.
+VoidFinder relies on the tmpfs filesystem (RAMdisk) on /dev/shm for shared memory, and this filesystem is currently (as of February 2020) a Linux-only feautre.
+However, VoidFinder will fall back to memmapping files in the /tmp directory if /dev/shm does not exist, so should still be able to run on OSX.

-Also, the fork() method for spawning workers does not exist on Windows and does not work correctly on Mac/OSX (it's an Apple/OSX problem, not a Python problem).
+Also, VoidFinder uses the fork() method for its worker processes, and the fork() method does not exist on Windows.

+Single & Multi process versions tested successfully on Ubuntu 18.04 and OSX 10.14.6.

 The single-process version of VoidFinder should run on Linux, OSX, and Windows.